cloud-gov/cg-site/operation-and-deployment/elb.md

 * Create a new ELB in `us-east-1` (N. Virginia).

-* Pick a name, and select the "Cloud Foundry live" VPC.
+* Pick a name, and select the `CloudFoundry-live` VPC.
 Select HTTPS for the Load Balancer protocol, and HTTP for the Instance protocol.

 ![creating the elb](../images/elb-init.png)